Ouran High School Host Club

-Ouran High School Host Club (桜蘭高校ホスト部, Ōran Kōkō Hosuto Kurabu) is a Japanese manga series written and illustrated by Bisco Hatori.
-It was serialized in Hakusensha's LaLa magazine between the September 2002 and November 2010 issues.
-The series follows Haruhi Fujioka, a scholarship student at Ouran Academy, and the other members of the popular host club.
-The romantic comedy focuses on the relationships within and outside the Club.
+Ouran High School Host Club (桜蘭高校ホスト部, Ōran Kōkō Hosuto Kurabu) is a Japanese romantic comedy manga series written and illustrated by Bisco Hatori.
+It was serialized in Hakusensha's LaLa magazine from September 2002 to November 2010.
+The series follows Haruhi Fujioka, a scholarship student at Ouran Academy, and the other members of the school's popular host club.
+The story focuses on the relationships within and outside the Club.

-The manga has been adapted into a series of audio dramas, an animated television series directed by Takuya Igarashi and produced by Bones, a Japanese television drama series, a 2012 live-action film adaptation, and a visual novel by Idea Factory.
+The manga was adapted into an animated television series directed by Takuya Igarashi and produced by Bones, which ran from April to September 2006.
+Other media based on the series includes a series of audio dramas, a Japanese television drama series, a 2012 live-action film adaptation, and a visual novel by Idea Factory.
+Three musical adaptations were staged in Japan from 2022 to 2023.

-As of December 2011, Ouran High School Host Club had over 13 million copies in circulation.
+Ouran High School Host Club has been generally well-received, with its comedy and parody of otaku culture being particularly commended.
+Its depiction of LGBTQ characters has seen both praise and criticism.
+The manga was a commercial success, with over 13 million copies in circulation by December 2011.

 Plot

 The comedic series revolves around the escapades of Haruhi Fujioka, a scholarship student at the prestigious Ouran Academy, an elite private school for rich kids located in Bunkyo, Tokyo.
-Looking for a quiet place to study, Haruhi stumbles upon the otherwise-abandoned Third Music Room, a place where the Host Club, a group of six male students, gathers to entertain female "clients" with food, themed parties, and flirtatious conversation and behavior.
-During their initial encounter, Haruhi accidentally destroys an antique vase valued at ¥8,000,000 (around US$80,000) and must work off the debt as the club's errand boy.
-Her short hair, slouching attire, and gender-ambiguous face cause her to be mistaken by the Hosts for a male student, though they soon realize her actual gender and the fact that she's a "natural" in entertaining girls.
-In response, they decide to "promote" her to a member of the Host Club so that she may work off her debt by procuring a certain number of clients by the time she graduates, all while concealing her gender from the rest of the student body as well as their growing feelings for her.
+Looking for a quiet place to study, Haruhi stumbles upon the otherwise-abandoned Third Music Room, a place where the Host Club, a group of six male students, gathers to entertain female "clients" with food and themed parties.
+During their initial encounter, Haruhi accidentally destroys an antique vase valued at ¥8,000,000 (around US$60,000) and must work off the debt as the club's errand boy.
+Her short hair, slouching attire, and gender-ambiguous face cause her to be mistaken by the Hosts for a male student.
+They eventually realize her actual gender, but not before learning what a "natural" she is at hosting and promoting her to a member of the Host Club; so that she may work off her debt by procuring a certain number of clients by the time she graduates.